cs50nestm/cs50labs/datatypes/README.md

 If a program tries to store a number larger than 2,147,483,647, or 2<sup>31</sup> - 1, in an `int`, an error would be generated at run time, since the value would "overflow" the capacity of this data type.
 This error is called an **integer overflow** error.

 The CS50 user input function for an `int` would be `get_int()`.
-To declare a new int and ask for input we could write
+To declare a new int and ask for input we could write:

 ```c
 int age = get_int("Enter your age: );